typace-team/typace-official/README.md

 - **@typace-team** - our super official account
 - **@terryzhangxr** - Main developer
 - **@che-ui** - Project founder & co-developer

+### Important statement
+Dear users of WSLpress and the twpress blog framework (a project under @che-ui),

+We hereby announce that we will discontinue maintenance for both projects starting at **16:57:25 Beijing Time, April 6, 2026**.

+Users who need further customization may refer to their respective README files for secondary development and contributions.
+I will check the projects on an irregular basis.

+Alternatively, you may consider migrating your blog to the typace framework, which is very simple:
+1. Download the `.md` files from the `public` directory of your original repository.
+2. Fork this repository (**please do not leave the fork network**, otherwise you will no longer receive security updates).
+3. Finally, upload the files to the `public` directory of this repository, and the migration will be complete.

+If you are using twpress, remember to add frontmatter at the start of each article.
+If you find this troublesome, leave this mechanical work to AI.

 ---